A New Model of Leadership in Healthcare

 At PCP, we believe in enhancing leadership capacity and engagement for all healthcare team members.
 We strive to empower leaders, operating at all levels and professions within the system, to deploy a comprehensive set of leadership practices in order to navigate and maximize change.
 To do this, care teams must learn how to shift from a mentality of limitation and isolation, to a mentality of possibility and connectedness.

 The Relational Leadership Institute (RLI) is designed to help healthcare teams fix problems, build community, and thrive by applying new strategies that build a different kind of leader.

 Co-created by PCP and Oregon Health and Sciences University (OHSU) in 2017, RLI is an interprofessional and cross-generational learning collaborative.
-Delivered at academic institutions and engaging individuals from different stages of training, participants go through the program as a cohort, working in partnership to develop a comprehensive set of skills to advance a new kind leadership in healthcare.
+Delivered at academic institutions and engaging individuals from different stages of training, participants go through the program as a cohort, working in partnership to develop a timely set of leadership skills to impact healthcare and health.

 Grounded in PCP’s Relational Leadership™ framework, these competencies are taught through RLI’s powerful program of training, real-life application, coaching, and peer learning.
 This relational style of engagement replaces the traditional hierarchical, individualistic model that is prevailing in healthcare, repositioning the team from merely executing a predetermined plan to becoming a dynamic space of mutual learning and professional growth.